 Engage in nature, culture, and heritage at the Chautauqua National Historic Landmark.
 Since 1898, activities and events have been offered to anyone seeking an escape from urban life – including academic stressors.
 Enjoy the sweet songs of summer, take a hike within the site’s 40 acres, or attend a local performance.

-Experience classical favorites, chamber music, and world music with the internationally acclaimed festival held four nights per week for seven weeks at the historical Chautauqua Auditorium.
+Experience classical favorites, chamber music, and world music with the internationally acclaimed festival held four nights a week for seven weeks at the historic Chautauqua Auditorium.

 CU New Opera Works (CU NOW) brings great contemporary composers to Boulder to work on world-premiere operas with College of Music students.
 Getting an opera ready for its stage premiere is a fascinating process involving composers, directors, singers, and an entire production team.
 Audiences get a rare advance hearing of new operatic works during these works-in-progress sessions and also participate in talkbacks, offer opinions about what works, and suggest changes.
 While workshops of this kind are common in the theatre world, they remain rare in opera.